 You may also want to place on the church computers software that blocks the ability to go to individual websites.
 Not just x-rated websites that everyone fears will happen, but sites that are not church related.
 You can block access to Facebook, Twitter, Instagram, etc.

 Church Computer Policy For Members Of The General Public

 This is where your policy might change compared to your staff policy depending on the mission of your church.
 If your members need a computer to use, it might fit into your mission to let them use it.

 Think about it.
 If they need to find a job, write a resume, do a term paper or even homework for High School or College where would you rather they come for help?

-Yes I know that at times people might abuse this service you are providing, but that is part of serving.
-Sometimes you need to serve people that are not easy to serve.
+Yes, I know that at times people might abuse this service you are providing, but that is part of serving.
+Sometimes you need to serve people that are not easy to help.